kubeedge/website/docs/advanced/debug.md

     /etc/kubeedge/certgen.sh stream
     ```

 4. It is needed to set iptables on the host.
-(This command should be executed on every apiserver deployed node.)(In this case, this the master node, and execute this command by root.)
-Run the following command on the host where each apiserver runs:
+(This procedure should be executed on every node where an api-server is deployed.
+In this case, it is the control-plane node.
+Execute those commands as the root user.)

     **Note:** First, get the configmap containing all the CloudCore IPs and tunnel ports: